Red knot: Description and anatomy

 The large size, white wing bar and grey rump and tail make it easy to identify in flight.
 When feeding the short dark green legs give it a characteristic 'low-slung' appearance.
 When foraging singly, they rarely call, but when flying in a flock they make a low monosyllabic knutt and when migrating they utter a disyllabic knuup-knuup.
 They breed in the moist tundra during June to August.
 The display song of the male is a fluty poor-me.
 The display includes circling high with quivering wing beats and tumbling to the ground with the wings held upward.
 Both sexes incubate the eggs, but the female leaves parental care to the male once the eggs have hatched.

 Juvenile birds have distinctive submarginal lines and brown coverts during the first year.
 In the breeding season the males can be separated with difficulty (<80% accuracy in comparison to molecular methods) based on the more even shade of the red underparts that extend towards the rear of the belly.

-The weight varies with subspecies, but ranges between 100 and 200 g.
+The weight varies with subspecies, but ranges between 100-200 g.
 Red knots can double their weight prior to migration.
 Like many migratory birds they also reduce the size of their digestive organs prior to migration.
 The extent of the atrophy is not as pronounced as species like the bar-tailed godwit, probably because there are more opportunities to feed during migration for the red knot.
 Red knots are also able to change the size of their digestive organs seasonally.
 The size of the gizzard increases in thickness when feeding on harder foods on the wintering ground and decreases in size while feeding on softer foods in the breeding grounds.
 These changes can be very rapid, occurring in as little as six days.